-The TTR and EATS facility of the Income Stream allows you to draw a regular income to add to your take-home pay as you phase into retirement1.
+The TTR facility of the Income Stream allows you to draw a regular income to add to your take-home pay as you phase into retirement1.

 With the Income Stream account, you can also continue to invest your money in a tax-effective super environment, choosing from the several investment options available.
 It offers competitive administration fees and the flexibility to open an account using super from within Super SA or from another fund.
 However, you must first combine your accounts before commencing an Income Stream.